serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ### Setting up the RDS backend

-DynamoDB is a great for fetching data by a set of keys.
+DynamoDB is great for fetching data by a set of keys.
 But, using a relational database would provide the flexibility to model complex relationships and run aggregation mechanisms at runtime.

 The [serverless-graphql](https://github.com/serverless/serverless-graphql) repo supports connecting to SQLite3, MySQL, Aurora, or Postgres using [Knex](http://knexjs.org/)—a powerful query builder for SQL databases and Node.js